Hashnode/starter-kit/README.md

 - Create a new project on Vercel and connect this repo
 - It's a monorepo.
 So, choose the either `packages/blog-starter-kit/themes/enterprise` or `packages/blog-starter-kit/themes/personal` as the root directory while importing on Vercel.
   ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1695083263935/T5bByLxZT.png?w=500&h=800&auto=format)
-- **Make sure to choose `Next.js` as framework preset (just above Root Directory setting).
-It appears to get reset after selecting Root Directory.
-So, double check this.**
+- Choose `Next.js` as framework preset (just above Root Directory setting).
 - Set the following env vars

 ```
 NEXT_PUBLIC_HASHNODE_GQL_ENDPOINT=https://gql.hashnode.com
 NEXT_PUBLIC_HASHNODE_PUBLICATION_HOST=engineering.hashnode.com -> Change this to your Hashnode blog URL i.e. handle.hashnode.dev
-NEXT_PUBLIC_BASE_URL=/blog -> This could be /blog if you are installing on subpath; otherwise don't set it
+NEXT_PUBLIC_BASE_URL=/blog -> This could be /blog if you are installing on subpath; otherwise remove this var
 NEXT_PUBLIC_MODE=production
 ```